AkshathRaghav/cubot.io/README.md

 **But** programmers might not want something just for visualizing the cube, they might want a data-structure type of solution for them to use in their own projects without having to make their own files.
 Perhaps they want to only make a 3D cube with the help of a library.
 Cubot is a library meant for this very purpose.

-# 🤔 Why would I want it?
+# 🤔 Why would you want it?
 #### With Cubot, you can
 * **Virtually** construct a Cube ( 2x2/3x3 ),
 * _Quickly_ execute moves and perform algorithms seamlessly,